uhmanoa/ics434s22/morea/machine_learning/module.md

 morea_experiences:
 morea_assessments:
 morea_type: module
-morea_icon_url: /morea/images/introduction.jpg
+morea_icon_url: /morea/machine_learning/machine-learning.png
 morea_start_date: "2022-04-25"
 morea_end_date: "2022-05-04"
-morea_labels: ml
+morea_labels:
 morea_sort_order: 110
 ---

-Introduction of machine learning
+Machine learning is a field devoted to understanding and developing algorithms that use data to improve performance on a set of tasks.